hyperledger-cacti/cacti/rfcs/formats/views/addressing.md

 ## Views

 The view-segment of an address uniquely identifies a view within a ledger.
 At this level, features particular to the DLT on which the network is built are necessary to identify and encode a view operator (or `getter`).
 But we can still draw out common abstractions from different DLTs.
 All such technologies offer a procedural interface to access and manipulate data, typically (but not always) in the form of a _smart contract_.
 The exposed interface offers multiple functions to generate views based on the provided input.
-Hence, we can specify the view-segment as being composed of a contract, a function, and a list of input arguments as follows.
-In the most general case, a default contract may be assumed and arguments may be unnecessary, and so these can be omitted.
+Hence, we can specify the view-segment as being composed of a contract, a function, and a list of input arguments.
+In the most general case, a default contract may be assumed, and arguments may be unnecessary, and so these can be omitted.
 The function, which can either be a procedural identifier, or a direct reference to a data item or collection of data items, or a programming instruction, must be specified.

 ```
-ledger-segment = [contract-id] ":" function-spec *(":" input-argument)
+view-segment = [contract-id] ":" function-spec *(":" input-argument)

 contract-id = (ALPHA / "_") 1*(ALPHA / DIGIT / "_")